 POTATO HEAD BEACH CLUB

-Still one of my fave places for sundowners, Potato Head Beach Club’s ocean front setting, laid-back sunset vibes and great DJs make it a unique Bali experience.
+Still one of my fave places for sundowners, Potato Head Bali’s ocean front setting, laid-back sunset vibes and great DJs make it a unique Bali experience.
 Make it there by late afternoon and book a lounger by the pool.
 Try on your latest bikini, get sun-kissed and order yourself a martini.

 Bali and its outlying islands have some of the best dive sites in the region.
 It’s well worth setting aside some time to go diving, and if you’re a beginner, get your PADI license.
 It opens up a whole new world.
 Two of my favorite spots that are good for beginners and experienced divers are the wreck at Manta Point and Tulamben.
 It’s quite a drive up north but you get to see very different scenery along the mountain roads.